 Coming out of Goblet of Fire it looked very much to me like Hermione Granger was headed for a very nasty comeuppance.
 And by that point she was certainly due for one.

 She continued to be.
 In fact, overdue.
 She’d been right about so many things that she had started to believe that she’s right about everything.
-Her average was higher than most, but it sure wasn’t perfect.
+Her average was still higher than most, but it sure wasn’t perfect.

 And yet, even when she ended up being tortured at Malfoy Manor it was more on the order of collateral damage.
 It was Harry who got the three of them captured that time.
 She wasn’t being hoist on her own petard.